Panic attack vs anxiety attack: 4 key differences to tell them apart

 Alice and John both experienced anxiety attacks, while Jane experienced a panic attack.

-This post will explain the differences between the symptoms of panic and anxiety attacks, the 4 key differences so you can tell the difference between the two, and understand the available treatments for both disorders.
+This post will explain the differences between the symptoms of anxiety and panic attacks, the 4 key differences so you can tell the difference between the two, and understand the available treatments for both disorders.

 Anxiety is a common emotion that can range from slight unease to extreme fear and distress.
-We can all feel anxiety from time to time without being diagnosed with an anxiety disorder.
+You can feel anxiety from time to time without being diagnosed with an anxiety disorder.

 Anxiety is characterized by feelings of: